We know what you’re thinking… peanut butter cauliflower tacos? What a crazy combination! But go with it for a second.

 - Combine the peanut butter, soy sauce, maple syrup, 1 tbsp of lime juice and 1 tbsp water together in a small mixing bowl until smooth and runny (add more water if the sauce is too thick).
 Pour half of the peanut sauce over the cauliflower florets, reserving the other half of the sauce for later.
-Stir the cauliflower until fully coated in the peanut sauce, then transfer it to a baking tray.
+Peel and dice the garlic and ginger, then add it in with the cauliflower along with a pinch of salt and pepper, and a drizzle of olive oil.
+Stir the cauliflower until fully coated in the sauce, then transfer it to a baking tray.
 Roast for 15 minutes.

 - Meanwhile finely chop the coriander and thinly slice the red pepper and red cabbage, then add to a mixing bowl along with a pinch of salt and pepper, and a squeeze of lime juice.
 Stir until combined.